Sell Jewelry in Mobridge, SD: Gold, Silver & Estate Pieces

 What Kind of Jewelry Can You Sell at Larsen's?

-Almost anything with precious metal content has value.
-You don't need it to be wearable, matching, or in perfect condition.
-Here's what we commonly evaluate and purchase.
+Many pieces with precious metal content may have value.
+Jewelry does not have to be wearable, matching, or in perfect condition to be worth evaluating.
+Here is what we commonly look at.

 Estate & Inherited Jewelry

-Inherited a collection and don't know what you have?
-Bring everything in — sorted, unsorted, or still in the original jewelry box.
-We go through it piece by piece.
+Inherited a collection and do not know what you have?
+Bring everything in: sorted, unsorted, or still in the original jewelry box.
+We can go through it piece by piece.

 • Vintage and antique pieces